 Acknowledgments:

 We thank Nic Tritsch and Dayu Lin and members of their laboratories for assistance on fiber photometry, and members of the Buzsaki lab for feedback on the manuscript.
 Supported by NIH MH122391, MH107396, U19 NS107616 and U19 NS104590.
 L.C. was supported by the China Scholar Council fellowship (CSC201806140122).
+V.V. was supported by a Marie Sklodowska Curie Actions International Fellowship (707359 - HippAchoMod).

 Author contribution:

 YZ and GB designed the experiments.
 YZ , LC, VV performed behavioral experiments.
 YZ and MK performed temperature measure experiments.
-JM and YL provided the ACh 3.0 sensor and offered useful suggestions to it effective use.
+MJ and YL provided the ACh3.0 sensor and offered useful suggestions to it effective use.
 YZ, LC and MK analyzed the data.
 GB has written the paper with contribution of all authors.

-Figure legends
+Competing Interest Statement: Disclose any competing interests here.